Logo Cinema ResidencyLogo Cinema ResidencyLogo Cinema Residency

 OUR AMAZING LOCATION

-The Open Day is a public event connected to Cinema Residency 2026, designed for screenwriters, film students and industry professionals who wish to experience the residency atmosphere for a full day.
+The Cinema Residency OPEN LAB Screenwriters is a public event connected to Cinema Residency 2026, designed for screenwriters, film students and industry professionals who wish to experience the residency atmosphere for a full day.

 The day will focus on story, character and the emotional structure of screenwriting, offering a direct encounter with the mentors’ approaches.